USS Tuscaloosa (CA-37): Summer 1943 - October 1943

 After leaving Boston, she escorted RMS Queen Elizabeth to Halifax, Nova Scotia, before rendezvousing with Ranger and proceeding to Scapa Flow to resume operations with the British Home Fleet.
 Tuscaloosa conducted sorties into the North Sea, in company with British and American units, in attempts to once again entice German heavy units to sea.
 However, the hope of drawing the Germans into a decisive sea fight diminished each passing day as the enemy apparently sought to stay in his protected waters.

 On 2 October 1943, Tuscaloosa formed part of the covering force for Ranger while the carrier launched air strikes against port installations and German shipping at the seaport town of Bodø, Norway, in Operation Leader.

 These were the first-ever US Navy naval aviation air raids against any European targets, and they lasted from 2–6 October 1943.
 These raids reportedly devastated shore facilities and Wehrmacht forces in the Bodø area.
 German Luftwaffe shore-based warplanes attempted to attack the strike forces from Ranger, but they were shot down by covering American fighters.

 Shortly afterward, the Germans did elect to come out to sea, conducting a foray against the important Allied weather station on Spitzbergen.
 Tirpitz and other heavy units subjected the installation and its garrison to a severe shelling before retiring, unscathed, to their Norwegian lair.

 Tuscaloosa took part in the relief expedition to reestablish the station before the onset of winter.
-Assigned to Force One, the cruiser loaded two LCV(P) and cargo and departed Seidisfjord in company with four destroyers—three British and one American—on 17 October.
+Assigned to Force One, the cruiser loaded two LCV(P) and cargo and departed Seyðisfjörður in company with four destroyers—three British and one American—on 17 October.
 Force Two, covering Force One, consisted of the battleship HMS Anson, the heavy cruiser HMS Norfolk, the carrier Ranger, and six destroyers.

 On the morning of the 19th, Tuscaloosa's group arrived at devastated Barentsburg and immediately commenced unloading operations.
 While ice "growlers" and pinnacles hampered antisubmarine screening by the destroyers' sound gear, Tuscaloosa fielded a party of 160 men on shore to unload supplies and equipment to reestablish the weather station.
 By nightfall, the cargo had been safely unloaded, and the force left the area.
-After fueling at Seidisfjord, the cruiser proceeded to the Clyde to disembark the survivors of the original Spitzbergen garrison.
+After fueling at Seyðisfjörður, the cruiser proceeded to the Clyde to disembark the survivors of the original Spitzbergen garrison.